Virginia V

-The steamship Virginia V is one of two last operational examples of Puget Sound Mosquito Fleet steamers.
+The steamship Virginia V is the last operational example of a Puget Sound Mosquito Fleet steamer.
 She was once part of a large fleet of small passenger and freight carrying ships that linked the islands and ports of Puget Sound in Washington state in the late 19th and early 20th centuries.
 She is a Seattle landmark and a National Historic Landmark.

 Her original route was between the cities of Tacoma and Seattle, along the West Pass (also known as Colvos Passage) between Vashon Island and the Kitsap Peninsula.

 Today the ship operates from Heritage Wharf at Lake Union Park in Seattle.

 History

 West Pass Transportation Company

 Around the turn of the 20th century outlying communities all over Puget Sound, particularly those on the many islands, were dependent on small boats and ships for delivering goods and basic transportation.
 The primary shipping lane from Seattle to Tacoma was along the east side of Vashon Island.

 Farmers and business people along Colvos Passage in Kitsap County and on the west side of Vashon Island were very dissatisfied with the unreliable boat service they received.
 In 1910 Captain Nelse "Nels" Christensen and John Holm formed the West Pass Transportation Company and purchased their own boat to serve this part of the island.

 The boat they bought was Virginia Merrill, a 54 ft long gasoline-powered tug.
 She was renamed simply Virginia and converted for use as a small ferry.